OpenBao Backup Using AWS S3 or MinIO

 |

-You must manually backup the complete unseal secret. |
+You must manually back up the complete unseal secret. |

-Backups from connect-openbao Helm chart store only the first unseal key as a verification reference.
+Backups from the connect-openbao Helm chart store only the first unseal key as a verification reference.
 For a complete restore, you must have all unseal keys.

 Configure OpenBao Backups